virtual-cast/Zenject/README.md

 * Name it GameSettingsInstaller
 * Right click again in the same location
 * Select the newly added menu item `Create -> Installers -> GameSettingsInstaller`
-* Following the approach to settings outlined <a href="#using-the-unity-inspector-to-configure-settings">here</a>, you might then replace it with the following:
+* Following the approach to settings outlined [here](#using-the-unity-inspector-to-configure-settings), you might then replace it with the following:

 ```csharp
 public class GameSettings : ScriptableObjectInstaller